thenexthub/Codira/docs/OptimizerDesign.md

 Passes that transform the IR are required to invalidate the analysis.
 However, optimization passes are not required to know about all the existing analysis.
-The mechanism that swift uses to invalidate analysis is broadcast-invalidation.
+The mechanism that language uses to invalidate analysis is broadcast-invalidation.
 Passes ask the pass manager to invalidate specific traits.
 For example, a pass like simplify-cfg will ask the pass manager to announce that it modified some branches in the code.
 The pass manager will send a message to all of the